ome/idr-redmine-tracker/SETUP.md

 - Set `Issues visibility`: `Issues created by or assigned to the user`
 - Remove all permissions apart from `View files ` `View Issues` `Add issues` `Edit own notes`
 - Under `Issue tracking` ensure the role can `View Issues` and `Add Issues` on `Support`

-## LDAP authentication
-- Add a new authentication mode using LDAP server
-- Enable `On-the-fly user creation`